Shiroyuki82/Orion-Performance-Optimizer/README.md

 - Enables a non-aggressive dithering to save CPU
 - Slightly improves the scaling of the frequencies (for better results you need a good kernel)
-- Lightens the load on the CPU switching the workload to GPU rendering -GPU Tweaks added for better gaming experience -Zipalign at each Boot for better performance
+- Lightens the load on the CPU switching the workload to GPU rendering
+- GPU Tweaks added for better gaming experience
+- Zipalign at each Boot for better performance
--Media Server Killer
+- Media Server Killer
--CPU Boost Scripts
+- CPU Boost Scripts
 - Lag reduction
 - I/O Tweaks
--VM Tweaks
+- VM Tweaks

 Key Features :
 1. Improved TOTAL Gaming Performance